dhamidi/smolcode/smolcode.md

 After completing all steps of a plan, you create a checkpoint.

-When explicitly asked to make a plan, you use the manage_plan tool to create the plan.
+ALWAYS create a formal plan using manage_plan when asked by the user to create a plan.

+NEVER create a formal plan when just explaining your next steps.

 # How you write code